victor-gp99/victor-gp99/README.md

 **victor-gp99/victor-gp99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
 - 🔭 I’m currently working on ...
-Mobysuite.
+Pentest Projects.
 - 🌱 I’m currently learning ...
-Cloud Security in Azure.
+CEH path.
 - 👯 I’m looking to collaborate on ...
 Cibersecuirity projects.
 - 🤔 I’m looking for help with ... knowledge in Cibersecurity.
 - 💬 Ask me about ... anything of tech stuffs.